pinnaculum/galacteek/README.rst

 **galacteek** can either spawn an IPFS daemon and use it as transport, or connect to an existing IPFS daemon.
 By default it will try to run a daemon.
 You can change the IPFS connection settings by clicking on the settings icon in the toolbar and restart the application afterwards.
+If using a custom daemon, you should enable pubsub or some features won't be available.

 - Browsing sessions with automatic pinning (pins every page you browse)
 - Feeds (following IPNS hashes)